XdaZCZ/Gravitation-Model/README.md

-# Gravitation-Model calculates trajectory of a body in gravitational field with given initial conditions
+Gravitation model calculates trajectory of a body in gravitational field with given initial conditions Open main.py.
-Open main.py.
 At the start of the code choose desired initial condiditions e.g. start_point = (-400,-600), start_velocity = (2,7), mass = 2e14, dt = 0.05, limit_t = 10000, sampling = 100, isOrbital = False and factor = 1.
-When you run the code it will show a plot of the trajectory in your browser.
-isOrbital automatically sets up start_velocity as perpendicular to the diameter and speed to the orbital speed.
+When you run the code it will show a plot of the trajectory in your browser. isOrbital automatically sets up start_velocity as perpendicular to the diameter and speed to the orbital speed.
 This can be changed with changing the factor coefficient to somewhere between 1 and sqrt(2).
 This causes the orbit to become eliptical.